Last update: 17.05.2017. Added images and recommended resource links.

 Garmin has that area of the market cornered.
 Their GPS combo fish finders are undoubtedly the best.
 They’ve fine-tuned their mapping applications to make marking and finding the best fishing spots as intuitive as possible.

-Something that sticks out about Garmin is the durability of their products.
+Something that stands out about Garmin is the durability of their products.
 All of their fish finders are, as their company motto states, “built to last”.
-A fish finder needs to stand up to extreme wear and tear as well as severe weather conditions – Garmin fish finders do this and more.
+A fish finder needs to stand up to extreme wear and tear as well as severe weather conditions – their units do this and more.

-Garmin has several different fish finders in its lineup, but none are as popular as the Striker.
-Available in different screen sizes, each Striker fish finder is equipped with GPS as well as CHIRP sonar.
+Garmin has several fish finders in its lineup, but none are as popular as the Striker.
+Available in different screen sizes, each Striker is equipped with GPS and CHIRP sonar.

 Though the Striker comes with an included transducer, Garmin also produces a wide array of aftermarket sensors.
 These are perfect for those fishermen using their fish finders for specialized applications.